okfn/opendatasurvey/README.md

 Core configuration is listed in lib/config.js which loads from environment variables and then via `lib/util.js` `load` method to pull in config from CSV files.

+Setting up Facebook for Login:

+* Register as a developer
+* Create an App
+* Go to Basic Settings and select Add Platform
+* Enter the site url of your site

 #### Over-riding for development